STORK2/TADS/README.md

 Most of the configurations of TADS are set in the file resources/tads.properties.
-There, you can set the identifier of your TADS server, set your PEPS url and configure the attributes that can be requested in the friendly name form and respective "translation" to be displayed to the user.
+There, you can set the identifier of your TADS server, set your PEPS url and configure the attributes that can be requested in the friendly name format and respective "translation" to be displayed to the user.
 The attributes need to match the ones supported by the STORKSAMLEngine (this is configurable in the file "java/STORKTADSUtils/src/main/resources/StorkSamlEngine_SP.xml) otherwise the